Skip to content

 HitKeep dashboard overview

-Your data lives on your server under HitKeep’s data directory.
+In self-hosted installs, your data lives under HitKeep’s data directory.
 In single-team installs that’s hitkeep.db; in multiteam installs it also includes tenant-local DuckDB files under tenants/*/hitkeep.db.
-No third party ever touches it.
-Configure retention per site.
-Export everything — any time, in open formats (JSON, CSV, Parquet).
-There is no lock-in.

-HitKeep idles at ~45–64 MB RAM and consumes negligible CPU between requests.
-A single $6/month VPS comfortably handles multiple sites.
-Compare that to a typical self-hosted analytics stack that requires dedicated compute for a database server, a queue broker, and the application itself — each sized for peak load.
+HitKeep runs as one about-100 MB Linux binary with embedded DuckDB and NSQ.
+For memory use, see Facts and Limits instead of stale local sizing claims.
+Compare that to a typical self-hosted analytics stack that requires dedicated compute for a database server, a queue broker, and the application itself.

 Running analytics on AWS, GCP, or Hetzner?
 Because HitKeep is one process, you size one instance.
 There is no separate database node to keep warm, no managed cache to pay for by the hour, and no egress charges for cross-service traffic.
 For teams running analytics on cloud infrastructure, this routinely cuts the analytics line item from double digits per month to single digits.